-The Code details our commitment to the highest standards of ethical conduct and compliance with all applicable laws, rules, and regulations, and applies to all of us-every employee, officer, and director of The Charles Schwab Corporation and its subsidiaries (collectively "Schwab" or the "Company").1 Any waiver of the Code for executive officers, senior financial officers, or directors may be made only by the Board or the appropriate Board committee and will be promptly disclosed publicly as required by law or stock exchange regulations.
+The Code details our commitment to the highest standards of ethical conduct and compliance with all applicable laws, rules, and regulations, and applies to all of us-every employee, officer, and director of The Charles Schwab Corporation and its subsidiaries (collectively "Schwab" or the "Company"), as well as other personnel working on behalf of the Company, including all non-employee associated persons of Independent Branch Services (IBS).
+Any waiver of the Code for executive officers, senior financial officers, or directors may be made only by the Board or the appropriate Board committee and will be promptly disclosed publicly as required by law or stock exchange regulations.

-While the Code outlines ethical conduct expectations to guide us in adhering to the letter and spirit of the laws, rules, and regulations that apply to our business, there is additional detailed information included in the Company's corporate policies and in business unit policies and procedures (collectively "Company Policies").
+While the Code outlines ethical conduct expectations to guide us in adhering to the letter and spirit of the laws, rules, and regulations that apply to our business, there is additional detailed information included in the Company's corporate policies and in business unit policies, standards, and procedures (collectively "Company Policies").
 Each of us is responsible for reviewing the Code and Company Policies that apply to our work and business unit, and each of us is expected to uphold the Code and Company Policies in our daily activities.